Lord-Topa/PersonalProjects/saltyBot/README.md

 # Salty-Scraper
 *Project put on hold for forseable future to focus on school and other projects*

-## Instructions
-1) Run with python3
-2) Enter username and password
-3) Enjoy

 ## Description:
 This program is meant to go to [saltybet](https://www.saltybet.com), scrape data from the homepage and compendium, then display that data in one simple place for the user.
 I made this program because I was finding it annoying to try and find all of the data for the fighters before a match to make an informed bet, so I automated it.

+## Requirments:
+* User has selenium on their system
+* User has chrome webdriver on their system
+* User has a saltybet illuminati account

 ## Limitations:
 Currently only works for 1v1 matches.
 I plan to add an option/way to make it work with 2v2 and 2v1 matches but as of now that is on the back burner while I make the program work well with 1v1

-## Requirments:
+## Instructions
-User must have selenium on their system as well as the chrome webdriver.
-User needs to have a salty bet account that is part of the salty illuminati as the program uses paid features (home page stat reads and compendium) to come up with results.
+1) Run with python3
+2) Enter username and password
+3) Enter 1 when prompted and saltybet is showing fighter information
+4) Enjoy

 ## Challenges:
 *presented in a problem followed by solution format*